Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 IncidentProcess Defined

-To-Do List for BSI C5 Certification
+To-Do List for BSI C5 Attestation

 1. Month 1: Conduct a gap analysis.